Port-Louis, Morbihan: Citadel

 The Spanish engineer Cristóbal de Rojas built the Fuerte de Águila at the start of the Brittany Campaign in 1590 at what was then known as Port Blavet during the War of the Catholic League.
-At the time, the governor of Brittany, Philippe Emmanuel, Duke of Mercœur, a Catholic, was in revolt against King Henry IV, a Protestant, and the Spaniards were invited to provide support to their coreligionists.
-The King converted to Catholicism in 1593, and eventually defeated de Mercœur in 1598, gaining control of the fort.
-The fort was extended in 1616-1636, during the reign of King Louis XIII.
-In 1836 Louis Napoleon, the future Emperor Napoleon III, was a prisoner in the citadel.
-Later prisoners included 1836, Communards and members of the French Resistance, among others.
+At the time, the governor of Brittany, Philippe Emmanuel, Duke of Mercœur, a Catholic, was in revolt against the new Protestant king Henry IV, and the Spanish were invited to provide support to their coreligionists.
+Henry converted to Catholicism in 1593, and eventually defeated de Mercœur in 1598, gaining control of the fort.
+The fort was extended in 1616–1636, during the reign of King Louis XIII.
+In 1836 Louis Napoleon, who would later become the emperor Napoleon III, was a prisoner in the citadel.
+Later prisoners included 1836 Communards and members of the French Resistance, among others.

 Today, the citadel houses four museums: